How it works

 - What format are the books in?

-- Plinth uses its own format — Ath Package — for everything we sell.
-The Plinth reader app opens these natively.
-We don't use formats from other stores because they were designed to lock readers into their own apps.
+- Plinth uses its own digital format for everything we sell, and the Plinth reader app opens it natively.
+We don't use formats from other stores — they were designed to lock readers in.

 - What happens if Plinth shuts down one day?